ile123/Hydro-Harbor/README.md

 - `sudo docker compose --profile local up`

 #### Dockerized:
-This is how to run the app with Docker
+This is how to run the app with Docker(NOTE: This version of the app dose not work as of now, so please use only the local version)
 - `sudo docker compose --profile dockerized up`